flux-framework/flux-core/doc/man3/flux_kvs_namespace_create.rst

 FLAGS
 =====

-The *flags* mask is currently unused and should be set to 0.
+The :var:`flags` mask is currently unused and should be set to 0.

 RETURN VALUE
 ============

 :func:`flux_kvs_namespace_create` and :func:`flux_kvs_namespace_remove` return
-a :type:`flux_future_t` on success, or NULL on failure with errno set appropriately.
+a :type:`flux_future_t` on success, or NULL on failure with :var:`errno` set appropriately.